New York - Summer of 1962

 |

-| A business-relation of my father's was a man named S. Toom.
+A business-relation of my father's was a man named S. Toom.
 He was from the Dutch town Apeldoorn and was acquainted with members of the royal family and he had relations with other important people.
 Mr. Toom put in a good word for me so I would have a temporary job on a passenger ship of the Holland America Line.
-I had to get shots against odd and rare diseases, and I travelled to Rotterdam to be checked, well in advance by the medical service of the Holland America Line.
-When I had passed my school exam early in July 1962, I was signed on.
-My ship was steam ship "Groote Beer".
-I finally got on board on July 12th.
-You can see some pictures on the previous page. | ![]() |
+Our family doctor gave me shots against odd and rare diseases, and I travelled to Rotterdam to have a physical by the medical service of the Holland America Line.
+When

 ![]() |